-Your treatment will depend on several things, including your age, overall health, medical history, and how severe your case is.
+Your options will depend on several things, including your age, overall health, medical history, and how severe your case is.

 Drugs that ease joint pain and stiffness include:

-- Anti-inflammatory painkillers, such as aspirin, ibuprofen, or naproxen
+- Anti-inflammatory painkillers, like aspirin, ibuprofen, or naproxen

-- Pain relievers that you put on your skin
+- Pain relievers that you rub on your skin

 - Corticosteroids, like prednisone

-There are also many strong medications called disease-modifying antirheumatic drugs (DMARDs), which work by interfering with or suppressing the immune system's attack on the joints.
-They include:
+Your doctor may also give you strong medications called disease-modifying antirheumatic drugs (DMARDs).
+They work by interfering with or suppressing your immune system's attack on your joints.